SuleimanFarah/sunpy/SunPy-Proposal-for-Enhancements-(SPE1).md

 # SPE Workflow

 ## Creation
 SPEs should contain a concise description of a single new idea or proposal.
 SPEs are generally not necessary for small enhancements though a SPE may sometimes be requested by the SunPy board in some cases.
 A SPE begins its life as a proposal.
 Legibility, organization, and focus are key features of a successful SPE.
 SPEs can be rejected out-right if they lack any of those characteristics.
 All SPEs must identify a champion (usually the author) whose job it is to present and defend the proposal to the SunPy board.
-It is generally a good idea to discuss the new idea with the community before going to the trouble of writing a SPE in order to gauge whether there is any chance of acceptance.
-All SPE must be nominated by at least one SunPy board member.
+It is generally a good idea to discuss the new idea with the community and the board before going to the trouble of writing a SPE in order to gauge whether there is any chance of acceptance but it is not required.
+All SPEs shall be sponsored by at least one SunPy board member.

 All SPEs creators should begin with the SPE template which is known as SPE1.
 SPE1 is stored in the sunpy/sunpy-SPE repository.
 Fork the repo and create a new file with your SPE.
 SPE are written with markdown.